ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ### Installing Ubuntu alongside another operating system

-If you select this option, you'll be able to select the drive where you want to install Ubuntu and the amount of disk space that you would like Ubuntu to use.
-The available space is limited by the existing content of the disk.
+If you select this option, you'll be able to select the drive where you want to install Ubuntu and the amount of disk space that you'd like Ubuntu to use.
+The available space is limited by the size that the files on the disk occupy.
 Ubuntu will preserve all existing files.

 This view automatically selects the largest partition on the drive.
 For more fine-grained control, you can switch to the {guilabel}`Manual partitioning` option that is detailed later.